 So what is involved?

 Every year there is a visit: either our French and German friends come to Cornwall or we travel to France or Germany.
 In every case we celebrate with a meal and visits to local places of interest.
-Much of the time is spent with your partner family, enjoying French “bonhommie” or German “Gemütlichkeit”.
+Much of the time is spent with your partner family, enjoying French “bonhomie” or German “Gemütlichkeit”.

 Apart from the annual exchange a variety of links are maintained throughout the year.
 Young footballers from Callington take part in the “Challenge du Printemps”, alongside teams from Paris, Spain, Italy and beyond.
 Regular visits from local choirs take place both “at home” and “away”, and young musicians participate in concerts.